-Gleaming glass-and-steel five-star waterfront hotel in rejuvenated Salford Quays (a 20-minute walk to central Manchester).
+Gleaming glass-and-steel five-star waterfront hotel in rejuvenated Salford Quays (a 20-minute walk to central Manchester Dropdown content).
 The hotel’s River Restaurant uses local produce and they have their own Lancashire Lowry honey.
 Half-used soaps are recycled through social enterprise Clean the World.

 A green and award-winning B&B in a beautifully converted 200-year-old chapel a mile inland from Seahouses harbour.

 Chargepoint: Seahouses Station Yard car park (1.1 miles)

 Head chef Anthony Fieldon heads up this buzzing Northern Quarter joint that showcases the finest British seasonal ingredients, including plenty of vegetarian and vegan options.

 Chargepoint: Church St car park level 3 (0.2 miles)

 A restaurant in stacked shipping containers overlooking a bypass might not sound ideal, but the Nordic-inspired dishes at Jöro, made with seasonal and locally sourced ingredients, are a delight.

 Locally sourced produce cooked from scratch at this delightful veggie/vegan café, along with Fairtrade teas, locally roasted coffee and vegan beer.
 Try the roasted red pepper, aubergine and cashew nut curry.

 Chargepoint: Low Fold car park (0.5 miles)